Main characters (entire play)

 - Honey Trap: James Reynolds forced Maria to act as a bait for blackmail.

-- Hypocrite: Among others things, she tells Hamilton she needs help because her husband is "cheating and mistreating" her... then immediately seduces Hamilton into doing the exact same thing to his own wife, Eliza.
+- Hypocrite: Among other things, she tells Hamilton she needs help because her husband is "cheating and mistreating" her... then immediately seduces Hamilton into doing the exact same thing to his own wife, Eliza.
+Though depending on the performance, it's implied that she isn't doing this by choice.

 - Lady in Red: Maria appears as a seductress at least initially, and she does it in a very nice red dress.